veronikastengel/replica_folder_sync/README.md

 	optional parameters:
 	- -i or --interval: Interval of synchronizations in minutes, defaults to 1 minute
-	- -d or --duration: Duration of synchronizations in minutes, defaults to 1 day
+	- -d or --duration: Duration of synchronizations in minutes, defaults to 1 day (after which the task stops being triggered, but still exists)